 The Advisory Council role is two-fold.
 First, the council helps the college confirm and document the skills and capabilities that employers seek in graduates of the global strategic communication master’s degree program.
 Second, the council helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed in their chosen careers.
-The Council is chaired by the graduate director of the program.
+The Council is chaired by the program coordinator for the specialization.

 Chairman of the Board, America’s Charities

 Marcia Bullard is a media executive based in Washington, D.C.
 She is the retired president and CEO of the national magazine, USA WEEKEND, with a readership of 50 million.
 She was a founding editor of USA TODAY and has 36 years of experience as a CEO, publisher, editor and reporter in national and local media.